 - And, for two hours, we took dogs on 20 minute walks giving them treats and hugs and lots of exercise.

-It’s been three years since we began volunteering and my grandson now joins us walking the bigger dogs and finding a favorite each time.
-And in addition, I run the Wayside store “Whiskers and Wags” one night a week.
+It’s been five years since we began volunteering and my grandson now joins us walking the bigger dogs and finding a favorite each time.
+And in addition, I run the Wayside pet store “Whiskers and Wags” one night a week.
 I’m HOOKED!
 And I hope that others have or can find a volunteer opportunity that fills them with satisfaction and joy.

 P.S.
 I adopted two kitties that are my sweethearts